awoonor/Cys-pKa-MD-calculations/README.md

 # Cys-pKa-MD-calculations
-Automate Cys pKa Molecular Dynamics Calculations
+A simple workflow to have Cys pKa Molecular Dynamics Calculations automated using the Gromacs MD package and PBS job scheduling.